Canadian citizen gets 40 years in prison in NYC terror plot

-A New York judge has sentenced a Canadian citizen to 40 years in prison for plotting a Times Square subway attack that never occurred.
+A Canadian citizen with a history of mental health and addiction problems was sentenced Wednesday to 40 years in prison for plotting a Times Square subway attack that was thwarted by what a prosecutor said was the work of FBI agents working around-the-clock.

-U.S. District Judge Richard Berman rejected a prosecutor's arguments for a life sentence, citing Abdulrahman El Bahnasawy's mental illness and addiction issues.
+U.S. District Judge Richard M. Berman gave Abdulrahman El Bahnasawy, 20, of Mississauga, Canada, less than the life sentence requested by prosecutors but much more than what defense lawyers wanted.

-The mother of the Kuwaiti-born defendant arrested in 2016 interrupted the announcement of the sentence, shouting "This is not justice!" as she left the courtroom.
+"We can't be sure the past is not a prologue to the future," Berman said of El Bahnasawy's 2015 and 2016 obsession with helping the Islamic State group.
+"We just don't know in these matters.
+There is no room for error."

-Her son had asked the judge for a "second chance," saying he was "nowhere near the mentality" he was when he became radicalized online.
+The mother of the Kuwaiti-born defendant arrested in May 2016 interrupted the announcement of the sentence by walking from the courtroom shouting: "This is a sick boy!
+This is crazy!
+This is not justice!"

 Premium content for only $0.99